-Always with reference to Fig. 6, two customizations, each consisting of an ordered stack of blocks assembled from a set of components (herein, the four color choices of blocks), are considered and used to test the flexibility of the system.
+Always with reference to Figure 6, two customizations of the same product are considered and used to test the flexibility of the system.
 The difference between the two versions is the location of their components.
 Either the robotic task must be reprogrammed, or the operator can easily adapt to the new duties.
-As shown in Fig. 7 (images #1-8), the robot is assembling Customization A. The robot moves from a vertical stand-by position toward the first component in location A (#1).
-The part is moved toward the second component, in location C, while the operator prepares the assembly area located in B (#2).
+As shown in Figure 7 (images #1-8), the robot is assembling Customization A. The robot moves from a vertical stand-by position towards the first component in location A (#1).
+The part is moved towards the second component, in location C, while the operator prepares the assembly area located in B (#2).
 Once the robot has completed the assembly of the first two parts (#3), it moves away and waits for a confirmation signal given by the human that has to inspect the workpiece (#4).
-After the signal, the robot picks up the subassembly and starts moving it toward the common assembly area where the operator places the third component with the correct orientation (#5).
+After the signal, the robot picks up the subassembly and starts moving it towards the common assembly area where the operator places the third component with the correct orientation (#5).
 Before further assembling, the robot once again lets the operator inspect the carried workpiece to ensure the alignment of all the parts (#6).
 When allowed, the robot performs its last assembly task (#7) and moves back to its stand-by vertical position, while the operator assembles the fourth and last component and retrieves the finished product (#8).
 In order to program the robotic collaborative task at hand, the developed GUI was used to independently characterize each segment (SEGM).
-Regarding the offline planning technique, the segments requiring a motion of the robotic arm use the User-Defined Algorithm mode, while the segments representing an action of the end-effector exploit the Tool Operation mode.
+Regarding the offline planning technique, the segments requiring a motion of the robotic arm use the User Defined Algorithm mode, while the segments representing an action of the end effector exploit the Tool Operation mode.
 In terms of online robot behaviors, the authors made the following choices: